google/WebFundamentals/src/content/en/tools/lighthouse/audits/font-sizes.md

 If Lighthouse reports `Text is illegible because of a missing viewport config`, add a `<meta name="viewport" content="width=device-width, initial-scale=1">` tag to the `<head>` of your document.
-See [Has A Viewport Meta Tag With Width Or Intial-Scale][viewport].
+See [Has A Viewport Meta Tag With Width Or Initial-Scale][viewport].

 [viewport]: /web/tools/lighthouse/audits/has-viewport-meta-tag